Last Updated on October 2, 2023 by Editorial Team

-Math Anxiety is the panic and nervousness that ensues a person while solving a mathematical problem.
+Math Anxiety is the panic and nervousness that ensues in a person while solving a mathematical problem.
 Math anxiety is related to performance anxiety and is likely to extend far outside of the classroom if not recognized and proactively managed.

 The third one is to take a quiz in order to get an idea about your math anxiety levels.
-Do note that although you can try this at your own but official diagnosis cannot be made out of this.
-Intervention of a professional expert in the field is required to confirm a diagnosis.
-Do consult a qualified special education worker to do a full evaluation if you feel like you’re dealing with the math anxiety.
+Do note that although you can try this on your own but official diagnosis cannot be made out of this.
+The intervention of a professional expert in the field is required to confirm a diagnosis.
+Do consult a qualified special education worker to do a full evaluation if you feel like you’re dealing with math anxiety.

 - Difficulty in concentrating on the subject.

-- Physically observable symptoms, such as dry mouth, sweating, rapid heartbeat, restlessness, may appear while giving math tests.
+- Physically observable symptoms, such as dry mouth, sweating, rapid heartbeat, and restlessness, may appear while giving math tests.